Back to Living Better

 12 signs you may not be eating enough

-Not eating enough can affect your entire body, from your weight to your fertility to your mental health.
+Not eating enough can affect your entire body, from weight to fertility to mental health.
 Lena Beal, MS, RDN, LD, a therapeutic dietitian at Piedmont, shares the most common signs a person isn’t eating enough:

-1. Anxiety and depression.
-“Studies have shown that not eating enough can cause prolonged periods of anxiety and depression in teens and adults,” says Beal.
+1. Anxiety and depression: “Studies have shown that not eating enough can cause prolonged periods of anxiety and depression in teens and adults,” Beal says.

-2. Being underweight.
-If you have a body mass index under 18.5, you may be underweight.
-Being underweight can increase your risk of malnutrition, developmental problems, infertility, bone fractures and osteoporosis, anemia, increased risk of surgical complications, and a weakened immune system.
+2. Being underweight: You may be underweight if your body mass index is under 18.5.
+Being underweight can increase your risk of malnutrition, developmental problems, infertility, bone fractures and osteoporosis, anemia, increased risk of surgical complications and a weakened immune system.

-3. Constipation.
-“When you have less waste product to form stool, it causes slower movement of your food through GI tract,” says Beal.
+3. Constipation: “When you have less waste product to form stool, it causes slower movement of your food through GI tract,” Beal says.
 You may be constipated if you have three or fewer bowel movements a week, if your stool is small and hard, or if you have a difficult time passing stool.

-6. Feeling cold.
-When your body doesn’t get enough calories, it can lead to a decrease in body temperature.
+6. Feeling cold: When your body doesn’t get enough calories, it can decrease the body's temperature.

-8. Hair loss.
-“Our bodies are smart and will prioritize what’s most essential, like heart and lung function,” says Beal.
+8. Hair loss: “Our bodies are smart and will prioritize what’s most essential, like heart and lung function,” Beal says.
 If you’re deficient in the nutrients your hair needs to grow, you may experience hair loss.

-10. Moodiness.
-Beal says studies show caloric restriction can lead to moodiness and irritability.
-If you’re ever experienced “hanger” when you’re in need of a meal, you likely know how this feels.
+10. Moodiness: Beal says studies show caloric restriction can lead to moodiness and irritability.
+If you’ve ever been “hangry,” you likely know how this feels.

-If you think you may not be eating enough, Beal recommends consulting with a dietitian, primary care provider or credible online sources, like the United States Food and Drug Administration (FDA) or the Dietary Guidelines for Americans.
+If you think you are not eating enough, Beal recommends consulting with a dietitian, primary care provider, or credible online sources, such as the United States Food and Drug Administration (FDA) or the Dietary Guidelines for Americans.

 Your insurance plan may cover consultations with a dietitian, she adds.
 Check with your insurance provider for more information.
 You can search for dietitians near you on Eatright.org.

-“There are periods of our lives when our eating habits will change and that’s totally understandable,” says Beal.
+“There are periods of our lives when our eating habits will change, and that’s totally understandable,” Beal says.
 “But if you experience these symptoms over time and see a pattern, definitely seek help.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.